tryangle-es/jessie-json/README.md

 ### Features

-- 🚀 **Easy Startup** ➔ you can easily integrate the library and parsing JSON right now.
+- 🚀 **Easy Startup** ➔ you can easily integrate the library and start parsing JSON immediately.
 - 📚 **Small Library** ➔ you don't have to depend upon a <u>bloated library</u> (with transitive dependencies).
 - 🔒 **Memory Safety** ➔ you can explicitly clear the buffer after usage (your sensitive data is protected).